NCAS-CMS/cfdm/docs/source/tutorial.rst

                    : longitude(1) = [22.5] degrees_east

-.. _Metadata-constructs-2:
+.. _Metadata-constructs-(2):

 **Metadata constructs (2)**
 ---------------------------

 ----

-The `~Field.constructs` method has optional parameters to filter the metadata constructs by
+Further to the functionality described in the :ref:`first section on medatadata constructs <Metadata-constructs-(1)>`, the `~Field.constructs` method of the field construct has optional parameters to filter the metadata constructs by

 * metadata construct type,